MHc0de/YSC_leaf-area-calculator/README.md

 ### 2. Setting Step

--   Select a JPG image for calibration.
+-   Select an image for calibration.
 -   Confirm the preview.
 -   After 100% processing, continue.
 -   Choose the best leaf-edge matching image.